tincotema/mcstas-python-wrapper/README.md

 This Package offers several functions to improve your workflow with Mcstas Simuations and Processing the simmulation results.

-The Functionality is build around the two Classes variables and mcvariables.
+The Functionality is build around the two Dictionarys variables and mcvariables.

 ### Dict variables
 Parameters of the dict variables are global variables that apply to any simulation and contains the location of the main working directory.